Next Best Thing

 A Chunky Knit Blanket

 Nothing embodies coziness quite like an over-sized knit blanket.
-This particularly stylish blanket from Etsy shop Ohhio attributes its ultra soft texture and smooth Scandinavian style to its material: 100 percent natural merino wool dyed in one of 14 colors.
+This particularly stylish blanket from Etsy shop PinkUnicornStudio attributes its ultra soft texture and smooth Scandinavian style to its material: 100 percent natural merino wool dyed in one of 14 colors.
 Completely hypoallergenic, this handmade blanket won't cause sniffles or stuffiness; rather, it promises to keep warm, well-rested, and in good spirits every time you bundle up this season.
-Available on Etsy; starting at $295 for 30 by 50 inches.
+Available on Etsy; starting at $192 for a standard 40 by 60 inches blanket.

 Holiday-Scented Hand Soap

 The FDA announced that antibacterial hand soaps aren't the end-all, be-all against cold germs, but that's no reason to get too lax on your handwashing routine this season of sniffles.
 Instead, focus on the time you spend sudsing up with a trusted hand soap like Mrs. Meyers—even opt for a holiday scent for extra cheer.
-The brand's all-natural cleansers come in three seasonal scents (Iowa pine, orange clove, and peppermint) for a limited time, so stock that liquid hand soap while you still can.
-The gift set combines it with a 16-ounce bottle of liquid dish soap and 16 ounces of multi-surface spray in the same fresh fragrance.
-Available on Amazon; $32.44.
+The brand's all-natural cleansers come in three seasonal scents (Iowa pine, orange clove, and peppermint) for a limited time, so stock that liquid dish soap while you still can.
+Available on Amazon; $36.

 A Warming Blanket

 During the frigid days of winter, cold air can leak through cracks in doors and windows, leaving homeowners shivering.
-Keep the chill at bay with the Biddeford Extra Long Microplush Heated Throw.
-The micro plush polyester blanket has six controllable heat settings, so users can set their perfect temperature.
+Keep the chill at bay with the Biddeford Velour Heated Throw.
+The soft polyester blanket has six controllable heat settings, so users can set their perfect temperature.
 The soft fabric, 10-hour automatic shut-off feature, and long 13-foot cord make this throw a viable alternative to blasting the heat—and subsequently paying sky-high electric bills.
-Available at Target; $39.99.
+Available on Amazon; $59.95.

 In the Air